martin-brennan/martin-brennan.com/_posts/2014-01-27-service-timestamp-issue-docusign.md

 at DocuSignLibrary.Document.SendToDocuSign(Envelope Document, List`1 Recipients, Object Envelope
 ```

-I found the solution in the article <a href="http://www.winblogs.net/index.php/2011/09/02/automatic-time-update-in-windows-sync-with-internet-time-a-k-a-ntp-server/" title="Automatic time update in Windows (sync with internet time a.k.a NTP server )" target="_blank">Automatic time update in Windows (sync with internet time a.k.a NTP server )</a>.
+I found the solution in the article [Automatic time update in Windows (sync with internet time a.k.a NTP server )](http://www.winblogs.net/index.php/2011/09/02/automatic-time-update-in-windows-sync-with-internet-time-a-k-a-ntp-server/).
 I checked the server time and it was about 5 minutes ahead of the correct UTC time.
 I have no idea how it got out of sync, or how it continues to do so, but to fix it all I had to do was right click on the clock, click Adjust Date/Time > Internet Time > Change Settings > Update Now.
 It fixed the service error and Envelopes continued to send, but we have no idea why the time continues to slip out of sync.
 If anyone else has experienced this problem let me know in the comments!